kotcrab/xdelta-wasm/README.md

 # xdelta-wasm

-Proof of concept xdelta3 patcher running in the browser.
+Xdelta patcher running in the browser.

 ### How this works